Nilesh9106/og-cline/docs/prompting/README.md

 ### Key Benefits

-1. **Version Controlled**: The `.clinerules` file becomes part of your project's source code
+1. **Version Controlled**: The `.ogrules` file becomes part of your project's source code
 2. **Team Consistency**: Ensures consistent behavior across all team members
 3. **Project-Specific**: Rules and standards tailored to each project's needs
 4. **Institutional Knowledge**: Maintains project standards and practices in code

-Place the `.clinerules` file in your project's root directory:
+Place the `.ogrules` file in your project's root directory:

 ```
 your-project/
-├── .clinerules
+├── .ogrules
 ├── src/
 ├── docs/
 └── ...